LinkedIn lead generation is not only limited to paid ads and cold email outreach, we’re here to show you all.

 We’ll go from the basics: understanding your goals, how the LinkedIn algorithm works, and how to best optimize your profile.
 After that, we’ll guide you on how to build a content marketing strategy that will amplify your personal brand and company brand.

-Finally, the more advanced stuff like setting up your ad campaigns and sending high-performing emails.
+Finally, the more advanced stuff like setting up your ad and high-performing outreach campaigns.
 We’ll show you how to capitalize on lead generation using LinkedIn.

 Time to accelerate your LinkedIn game.

 The lead generation process is a long game.
 Your goal is, of course, to generate leads and sell but slapping a sales pitch on your audience right from the start is counter-productive.

 Since you’re in the long game, you need to keep track of your goals.
 Set milestones and KPIs on what you would like to achieve and how you’re going to achieve them are the best ways to keep yourself focused.

 This step has a substantial impact for when you decide who you want to connect and what kind of content that you want to create.

 The lead generation process starts with building your own personal brand.
 Because having a well-build individual profile increases your professionalism, reliability, and credibility.
 When you are an employee or business owner of a company, especially when you work in sales or marketing, you are the face of the company and should uphold a proper representation of the brand.